curif/AgeOfJoyQuartzDocumentation/content/Documents/Examples/AGEBasic examples - player to look at a screen when insert coin.md

 #### On leave

-When the player leaves the program will recover the player position before the insert coin event.
+When the player leaves the program will recover the player position and height stored during the insert coin event.

 ```vb title="onleave.bas"
 10 rem return the player to its previous position